 Postgraduate Short Course Provision

-One of our Preparing for Prescribing short courses.
+Have a look at our Preparing for Prescribing short courses.

 Medway School of Pharmacy offers a range of distance learning modules and short course programmes for pharmacists, nurses and other healthcare professionals who wish to enhance the medicines optimisation services they offer patients and to assist in meeting the learning needs of their continuing professional development (CPD).
 You can enrol to take one course at a time (Pay-As-You-Go), or aim to build up credits and join the Medicines Optimisation PG Cert/Dip/MSc, or take a 30 credit short course programme.
 See more information below.